vmware-tanzu/velero/design/csi-snapshots.md

 Status: Draft

-One to two sentences that describes the goal of this proposal.
-The reader should be able to tell by the title, and the opening paragraph, if this document is relevant to them.

 The Container Storage Interface (CSI) has [introduced an alpha snapshot API in Kubernetes v1.12][1].
 Current plans indicate it will reach beta support in Kubernetes v1.16.
 This document suggests an approach for integrating support for this snapshot API within Velero, augmenting its existing capabilities.

 ## Goals

-- Enable Velero to create CSI snapshot objects
+- Enable Velero to backup and restore CSI-backed volumes using the Kubernetes CSI CustomResourceDefinition API

 ## Non Goals